 Think About Search

-Descriptive titles elevate the correct Worksheets, Dashboards and Data Blocks in search.
+Descriptive titles elevate the correct Worksheets, Dashboards and Datasets in search.
 Users can apply filters to easily find exactly what they are looking for.
 Setting up a naming convention and making sure you are descriptive are the best ways to help people find what they need.

 Roll Out Sigma!